NA7RAWY/Comprehensive-Data-Mining-on-Health-Workout-Dataset/README.md

 # Health & Fitness Data Mining

 This project explores various machine learning and data mining techniques on a health and fitness dataset.
-The analysis covers supervised learning (classification & regression) and unsupervised learning (clustering), along with visualizations and evaluation metrics.
+The analysis covers supervised learning (classification & regression), unsupervised learning (clustering), and pattern discovery (association rules), along with visualizations and evaluation metrics.

 ## 📊 Dataset Overview